© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Standing Stone 495m NW of Coynant is a scheduled monument protected by Cadw under reference CM185.
 View the official record →

-Standing Stone 495m NW of Coynant is a prehistoric standing stone located in Carmarthenshire, Wales, and forms part of the wider landscape of Neolithic and Bronze Age ritual monuments in the region.
+Standing Stone 495m NW of Coynant is a prehistoric monolith located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM185.

 Standing Stone 495m NW of Coynant dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Standing Stone 495m NW of Coynant is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM185.